-Farm income has plummeted to a 12-year low, and vital markets for U.S. agricultural goods are being crushed by government restrictions, foreign trade barriers and a global crop surplus.
-It’s the worst rural recession since the 1980s, leaving many communities across the Midwest wondering what comes next.
+We are currently in the worst rural recession since the 1980s.
+Farm income has plummeted, and vital markets for U.S. agricultural goods are being crushed by government restrictions and foreign trade barriers, leaving many communities across the American Heartland wondering what comes next.

-President Trump has promised to lift outdated government regulations on biofuels that would open a new market for surplus crops, but federal bureaucrats are standing in the way.
-U.S. Department of Agriculture (USDA) Secretary Sonny Perdue must help the Environmental Protection Agency (EPA) act immediately on President Trump’s promise to Midwest farmers and stop holding back growth.
+President Trump has promised to lift outdated government regulations on biofuels that would revitalize the market for U.S. crops, but time is running out.
+Federal restrictions on the sale of biofuels will kick in on June 1, 2019 if the Environmental Protection Agency (EPA) does not act on President Trump’s promise to Midwest farmers to stop holding back growth.